kyleaoman/martini/README.rst

 .. _PyPI: https://pypi.org/project/astromartini/
 .. _kyle.a.oman@durham.ac.uk: mailto:kyle.a.oman@durham.ac.uk

 The easiest way to install MARTINI is from PyPI by doing ``python3 -m pip install astromartini``.
 Output to ``.fits`` files is supported by default; if output to ``.hdf5`` format is desired use ``python3 -m pip install "astromartini[hdf5_output]"`` instead.
 This will also handle the installation of the required dependencies.
 Other optional features require additional dependencies hosted on PyPI.
-In particular, EAGLE, Illustris/TNG and Simba users who wish to use the custom source modules for those simulations in MARTINI can automatically install the optional dependencies with ``python3 -m pip install "astromartini[eaglesource]"``, or ``python3 -m pip install "astromartini[simbasource]"`` or ``python3 -m pip install "astromartini[tngsource]"``.
+In particular, EAGLE, Illustris/TNG, Simba and FIRE users who wish to use the custom source modules for those simulations in MARTINI can automatically install the optional dependencies with ``python3 -m pip install "astromartini[eaglesource]"``, ``python3 -m pip install "astromartini[simbasource]"``, ``python3 -m pip install "astromartini[tngsource]"``, or ``python3 -m pip install "astromartini[firesource]"``.

 ..
 INSTALLATION_NOTES_END_LABEL